Small Business Case Study: From Start up to International Success: The Trinny London Scaling Strategy Every SME Can Learn From

 Result:

-- Optimize operations before expanding—efficiency prevents growing pains.
+- Optimise operations before expanding to prevent costly growing pains.